 - 1/2 cup cornstarch (2 ounces; 56 grams)

 - 1/2 cup sweet rice flour (2 ounces; 56 grams)

 - 1/4 cup granulated sugar (1 3/4 ounces; 50 grams)

 - 2 large eggs (about 3 1/2 ounces; 100 grams, out of shell)

 - 1 cup milk (8 ounces; 226 grams)

 - 1/4 cup vegetable oil (1 3/4 ounces; 50 grams)

 - 1 teaspoon vanilla extract

-- Whisk together the dry ingredients.
+Whisk together the white rice flour, cornstarch, sweet rice flour, granulated sugar, baking powder, salt, and xanthan gum.
 Add the milk, eggs and oil.
 Whisk until a batter forms.

 Add the ricotta.
 Stir to just combine.
 You WANT lumps.
 This is important.
 The lumps of ricotta are what make these pancakes awesome.
 So don't stir too much or the cheese will disappear when you make them.